 (…exsiting texts…)

-The Miscellaneous subfield is only present in the broadcast WUR Wake-up frame, which is always a FL WUR Wake-up frame, and contains the Group Addressed BU subfield as defined in Table 9-993f (Miscellaneous subfield of broadcast WUR Wake-up frame).
-The Miscellaneous subfield is reserved in FL WUR Wake-up frames that are not broadcast addressed.
+The Miscellaneous subfield is only present in the broadcast or group addressed FL WUR Wake-up frame.
+The format of Miscellaneous subfield is shown in Figure 9-993f (Miscellaneous subfield).
+The Miscellaneous subfield is reserved in FL WUR Wake-up frames that are neither broadcast addressed nor group addressed.

+NOTE – A broadcast addressed WUR Wake-up frame is always a FL WUR Wake-up frame. (#3262, #3187)